CodrinLup/NatureESN/README.md

   ---Synthetic Linear Example - AFRICO vs FORCE - is Example A

-  ---Synthetic Non-linear Example - AFRICO vs FORCE - is Example B
+  ---Synthetic Non-linear Example - AFRICO vs FORCE - is Example B; Example C is a direct derivation from the code presented for Example B

   ---NARMA10 Example - is Example D